 Road Biking Shorts

 Do you love pedaling on the open road for miles?
-If freshly laid asphalt is your idea of a good time, then we would recommend a pair of road biking shorts.
+If freshly laid asphalt is your idea of the perfect riding surface, then we would recommend a pair of road biking shorts.
 Road cycling shorts are generally comprised of lycra and/or spandex and provide a snug fit.
 Road cyclists have an aggressive posture on the bike, pedaling up and down hills.
-And while they may ride in and out of the saddle, the positioning is consistent, and minimizing wind resistance is the name of their game.
-They're looking for a tight fitting, compressive short that will stretch with them and reduce drag as much as possible.
+And while they may ride in and out of the saddle, the overall position is consistent and focused on minimizing wind resistance.
+Road bikers want a tight-fitting, compressive short that stretches with them and reduces as much drag as possible.
 The seat of the short is also padded, eliminating the need for a liner short, also known as a chamois.
 We will not review road bike shorts in this review.

 Mountain Biking Shorts

-Have no need for roads?
-If the idea of packed singletrack, rock gardens, and flowing berms makes you happy, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
-Mountain bike shorts are designed as a looser outer short meant to fit over a chamois and are typically comprised of some combination of polyester, nylon, and spandex meant to protect you against abrasions and crashing.
-They'll vary in detail, such as the number of pockets for storage, inseam length, and overall fit.
+If your biking dreams consist of buff singletrack, chunky rock gardens, and flowing berms, we're going to suggest a pair of mountain bike shorts rather than road cycling shorts.
+Mountain bike shorts are designed to be a loose fitting outer short that is worn over a chamois (see below) and are typically made from some combination of polyester, nylon, and spandex with the goal of protecting your skin against abrasions, vegetation, and crashes.
+They vary in detail, such as the number of pockets for storage, inseam length, fabric weight, stretch, and overall fit.
 With so many options, you'll want to determine the right combination of features to suit your riding style and fit your needs for maximum fun on the trail.

 For our test, we chose products that answer the most important questions about women's mountain shorts.
-Almost all of the brands mentioned in the test make several styles of women's shorts, some of which may best suit your riding style but aren't discussed here.
+All of the brands mentioned offer multiple styles of women's shorts, some of which may suit your riding style better but aren't discussed here.